 The territory of what is today the State of Israel was part of British-ruled Palestine between 1933 and 1945.
 When Hitler rose to power in Germany, some 60,000 Jews emigrated from the Third Reich to Palestine, while about 220,000 moved there from other countries.
-Until the British victory in Egypt in the battle of El Alamein, in November 1942, the British feared that Palestine, like its neighbours, would be invaded by the German forces advancing from North Africa in an eastern direction.
+Before the British victory at El Alamein in Egypt in November 1942, the British feared that Palestine, like its neighbors, would be invaded by the German forces advancing from North Africa in an eastern direction.
 During 1942, news of the mass murder of Jews in Nazi-occupied Europe reached Palestine.
-The leadership of the Jewish community in Palestine attempted to help in the rescue of Jews in Europe, but their ability to accomplish anything to that effect was extremely limited.
+The leadership of the Jewish community in Palestine attempted to help rescue Jews in Europe, but its ability to accomplish anything to that effect was extremely limited.

 The State of Israel has a great variety of archives: Governmental, national, historical, public and private.
-The Israel State Archives are officially authorised to supervise, guide and administer the archives of government institutions and local authorities.
-The Israel State Archives also authorise and supervise the country‘s private archives.
+The Israel State Archives are officially authorized to supervise, guide and administer the archives of government institutions and local authorities.
+The Israel State Archives also authorize and supervise the country‘s private archives.

 EHRI Research (Summary)

-Obviously, Israeli archives store important Holocaust-relevant collections.
+Israeli archives store important Holocaust-relevant collections.
 They include vast amounts of personal documentation brought to the country by refugees and survivors of the Holocaust, as well as testimonies given by survivors during and after the war.
-These testimonies describe the survivors’ experiences in the ghettos, in camps, in hiding places and with the partisans.
+These testimonies describe the survivors’ experiences in the ghettos, camps, hideaways and with the partisans.
 It is important to point out that refugees in Palestine corresponded with relatives still living in their countries of origin.
-The letters from their relatives contain important information regarding the situation in these countries during the Nazi-occupation and during the immediate post-war period.
+The letters from their relatives contain important information regarding the situation in these countries during the Nazi-occupation and the immediate post-war period.

-In Israel, EHRI has identified 52 Holocaust-relevant repositories, and is integrating a considerable amount of Yad Vashem’s collection descriptions as well as some other descriptions.
-By far the most collections were described at the Yad Vashem Archives, whose official activities date back to 1946.
-When, in 1953, the Israeli Parliament entrusted Yad Vashem with the mission to commemorate the Shoah and its victims, Yad Vashem began to systematically collect all Holocaust-related documentation from all kinds of sources.
+EHRI has identified 52 Holocaust-relevant repositories in Israel and is integrating a considerable amount of Yad Vashem’s collection descriptions as well as some other descriptions on to the EHRI Portal.
+The Yad Vashem Archives, whose official activities date back to 1946, holds the largest number of Holocaust-related questions by far.
+When the Israeli Parliament entrusted Yad Vashem with the mission to commemorate the Shoah and its victims in 1953, Yad Vashem began to systematically collect Holocaust-related documentation from all kinds of sources.

-Not only the Yad Vashem Archives, but also various other archives in Israel hold copy collections from official documentation which has been obtained from archives throughout Europe.
+Various other archives in Israel also hold copy collections from official documentation which has been obtained from archives throughout Europe.

-In addition to Yad Vashem, the Israel Ghetto Fighters House, the Massuah Institute for the Study of the Holocaust and the Moreshet Mordechai Anielevich Memorial are important institutions holding (and collecting) Holocaust-related sources.
+In addition to Yad Vashem, the Israel Ghetto Fighters House, the Massuah Institute for the Study of the Holocaust and the Moreshet Mordechai Anielevich Memorial are important institutions that hold and collect Holocaust-related sources.
 Furthermore, the Central Archives for the History of the Jewish People, the Central Zionist Archives, the Jabotinsky Institute in Israel, Yad Yaari and the American Jewish Joint Distribution Committee should be mentioned here.
 For more information on these institutions, see the extensive report.

 EHRI Research (Extensive)